jeredjohn/django-allauth-user-management/README.md

 Users may sign in with username, email, or phone.

-Oncd signed in, there is a link to "Account" where users can manage their information.
+Once signed in, there is a link to "Account" where users can manage their information.